Axway/streams-open-docs/content/en/docs/relnotes/20220228_streams_relnotes.md

 It is important, especially when upgrading from an earlier version, to be aware of the following changes in the behavior or operation of the product in this new version.

-### Streams third-parties
+### Streams third-parties upgrade

-The following third-party library has been upgraded:

-* Nginx Ingress Controller : `1.1.1`.

-### Kubernetes version

-As a result of the Nginx library update to version `1.1.1`, the minimum supported version of Kubernetes is now `1.1.19`.
+The Nginx Ingress Controller third-party library has been upgraded to version `1.1.1`.
+As a result of the Nginx library upgrade, the minimum supported version of Kubernetes is now `1.1.19`.
+For more information, see [Prerequisites to installing Streams](/docs/install/).

-## Upgrading

-Ensure your Kubernetes cluster is at minimum in version `1.1.19`.
-If not, upgrade it before upgrading Streams, or it will reject the `networking.k8s.io/v1` ingress APIs that come with our Nginx upgrade.
+{{< alert title="Note" >}}You must ensure that your Kubernetes cluster is at minimum in version `1.1.19`.
+If not, upgrade it before upgrading Streams, or Kubernetes will reject the `networking.k8s.io/v1` ingress APIs that come along with the Nginx upgrade.{{< /alert >}}

 ## Deprecated features
 <!-- As part of our software development life cycle, we constantly review our Streams offering. -->